Jakisanya/BlackFilmDatabase_GUI/README.md

 main elements when skimming.
 The user will be able to sort the list of results by any of the fields (lexicographically / numerically).

-The fields are:
+The fields (excluding the 7 basic search fields) are:
-[1 - 7].
-7 Basic Search Fields
 8. Black Lead Actor Proportion (the number of Black actors among the film's lead actors as a proportion)
 9. Black Supporting Actor Proportion (the number of Black actors among the film's supporting actors as a proportion)
 10. Black_cast_proportion (the number of Black actors in the film's entire cast as a proportion)